Skip to content

 • Total number of areas being monitored

-Security Incidents KPIs
+Security Incidents KPIs (Detect)

 Is the client’s exposure to security incidents heading in a positive direction or something that needs to be addressed?